patwang123/Pathfinder-Visualizer/README.md

 # Status

-As of now, the general interface has been implemented (selecting walls, start node, end node), but the algorithms have not been implemented yet.
+As of now, the implementation of it has been finished.
+This is a pathfinding visualizer with little features.

 # CREDITS